 On 20 December 2018 the Court of Appeal ruled that transitional arrangements offered to some public sector pension scheme members amounted to unlawful discrimination.
 This related to new schemes set up in 2015 which typically meant older workers could stay in the existing, more generous schemes, while younger workers had to transfer to the new schemes.
-In June 2019, the Supreme Court upheld the ruling, resulting in a post balance sheet event which is reflected in these Accounts..
+In June 2019, the Supreme Court upheld the ruling.
+The 2018/19 Statement of Accounts included a liability of £5.29m in respect of McCloud which has been included by the Actuaries in the starting position for the estimate of the 2019-20 pension liability and forms part of the remeasurement of the pension liability at 31 March 2020.
+The potential impact upon the pension liability is currently unknown, however the Actuary has advised that their approach closely replicates the proposed remedy.
+Any change is therefore unlikely to be material.